 Because it has deep root systems, this tree can help prevent soil erosion on slopes or along stream banks where water flow can be intense during heavy rains.
 This species also provides food and shelter for wildlife.
 Mule deer, cattle, and goats love to eat its foliage, and squirrels and quail eat seeds.

-Here is a Summary of the 12 Trees Native to New Mexico
+Summary of the 12 Trees Native to New Mexico

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.